Last updated on February 10, 2023 by Wandering our World

 Once you have the scooter, you should make sure you familiarize yourself with it – rented scooter aren’t often the best quality and it is important to know how hard you’ll have to hit the breaks on the hills to make it come to a full stop.

-Lastly, if you are unfortunate enough to be stopped by police and don’t have a license or proper paperwork, the most likely course of action is that they will ask you to pay a “fine” of 1000 baht, which is technically more of a bribe than it is a fine.
+Lastly, if you are stopped by police and don’t have a license or proper paperwork, the most likely course of action is that they will ask you to pay a “fine” of 1000 baht, which is technically more of a bribe than it is a fine.

 It will also bring you closer to the local culture, by sharing the road with Thai people on their way to work, people going home to see their families, people just going about their day to day lives, and you will learn about a side of Thailand you never would have known otherwise.